microsoft/Olive/notebook/readme.md

 python -c "import onnxpipeline ; p=onnxpipeline.Pipeline(); p.perf_test(model='[onnx_model_path]', result='[result_directory_path]', runtime='')"
 ```

-[onnx_model_path]: The path of the onnx model that wants to be performed. (produced by the previous step)
+1. [onnx_model_path]: The path of the onnx model that wants to be performed. (produced by the previous step)

-[result_directory_path]: The directory path for results.
+2. [result_directory_path]: The directory path for results.

-[runtime]: type 'nvidia' for enabling GPU, otherwise ''.
+3. [runtime]: type 'nvidia' for enabling GPU, otherwise ''.

+Details of other parameters can be referenced here [onnx-pipeline.ipynb](https://github.com/liuziyue/onnx-pipeline/blob/master/notebook/onnx-pipeline.ipynb)

 For example:

 ```bash
 python -c "import onnxpipeline ; p=onnxpipeline.Pipeline(); p.perf_test(model='/mnt/model/test/model.onnx', result='result', runtime='')"
 ```

+Then all the result JSONs will be produced under result/

 ### For linux
 Use Jupyter Notebook and see [onnx-pipeline.ipynb](https://github.com/liuziyue/onnx-pipeline/blob/master/notebook/onnx-pipeline.ipynb)